usil/zero-code-api/readme.md

 # zero-code-api 0.0.1-pre-alpha

 Zero Code Api is low code platform to expose mysql database as a Restful Api wih endpoints ready to use.
+This is an alternative to these tools `strapi, nocodb, xmysql, dreamfactory, deployd`.

+## Features

+- Ready to use restful CRUD operations
+- Swagger portal to play with endpoints

 ## Requirements